TimKod/tiegcm_orbit_interpolator/README.md

 epochs_df['height'] = geometric altitude
 with WGS-84 reference ellipsoid [m]

-ncf is a TIEGCM NetCDF history file and no more than one day's data is stored in a single file. fldstr is string type name of the TIE-GCM variable. fldstr MUST be variable with 4 dims (time, ilev, lat, lon)
+ncf is a TIE-GCM NetCDF history file and no more than one day's data is stored in a single file. fldstr is string type name of the TIE-GCM variable. fldstr MUST be variable with 4 dims (time, ilev, lat, lon)